SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 ## Scaling the noise magnitude in the chemical Langevin equations
 When using the CLE to generate SDEs from a CRN, it can sometimes be desirable to scale the magnitude of the noise terms.
-This can be done by introducing a *noise scaling parameter*.
+Here, each reaction of the system generates a separate noise term in the CLE.
+If you require identical scaling for all reaction, the `@default_noise_scaling` option can be used.
+Else, you can supply a `noise_scaling` metadata for each individual reaction, describing how to scale the noise for that reaction.

+We begin with considering the first approach.
 First, we simulate a simple two-state CRN model using the
 CLE:
 ```@example ex3
 using Catalyst, StochasticDiffEq, Plots